 - Do not store or use flammable materials in an oven or near the cooktop, including paper, plastic, pot holders, linens, wall coverings, curtains, drapes and gasoline or other flammable vapors and liquids. - Never wear loose-fitting or hanging garments while using the appliance.
-These garments may ignite if - they contact hot surfaces causing severe burns. - Do not let cooking grease or other flammable materials accumulate in or near the range.
-Grease in the oven or on the cooktop may ignite. - Clean ventilating hoods frequently.
-Grease should not be allowed to accumulate on the hood or filter.
+These garments may ignite if they contact hot surfaces causing severe burns. - Do not let cooking grease or other flammable materials accumulate in or near the range.
+Grease in the oven or on the cooktop may ignite.